NFT vs. DWC: Choosing the Perfect Hydroponic System

 Step 5: Prepare Nutrient Solution and Timer

-Now it’s time to take care of your plants food.
-As we learned in a previous post the two essential metrics for a hydroponics system are pH and TDS.
-In order to learn what values are applicable for the plants in your system use the Hydroplanner which helps you deriving thoses values for your plants.
-If you have planned your system accordingly, you know what values to aim for.
-So now your reservoir and contained nutrient solution must reflect those values.
-In order to do so, use first hydroponics fertilizer to set the right TDS value and after that use a pH meter to measure the pH of your solution and adjust it using pH Down or pH up to the desired level.
+Now, it's time to take care of your plants' food.
+The essential metrics for a hydroponics system are pH and TDS.
+Use the Hydroplanner to derive applicable values for your plants.
+Ensure your reservoir and nutrient solution reflect those values.
+Use hydroponics fertilizer for the correct TDS value and a pH meter to adjust the pH to the desired level.

 Step 6: Add Nutrients and plug in Timer